re-nft/coin.fun/README.md

 v1.0 launch:

-1/ once logged in user into the server side session, persist that information in a store -> might not be needed because supabase.auth.startSession might be doing it their side 2/ ask for oauth that is longer than 1 hour initially 3/ figure out if we need to refresh the auth -> we are using this: https://supabase.com/docs/reference/javascript/auth-setsession which it seems handles autorefresh by itself
+1/ once logged in user into the server side session, persist that information in a store -> this isn't needed. we start supabase session server side so we can retrieve the session any time. in fact, I have implemented an api get endpoint for this
+2/ ask for oauth that is longer than 1 hour initially 3/ figure out if we need to refresh the auth -> we are using this: https://supabase.com/docs/reference/javascript/auth-setsession which it seems handles autorefresh by itself
-4/ how do we check the validity of oauth tokens -> I think supabase does this check 5/ do not ask the user to connect to twitter if they have used x for web3auth 6/ fist few quests
+4/ how do we check the validity of oauth tokens -> I think supabase does this check 5/ do not ask the user to connect to twitter if they have used x for web3auth -> let's implement this
+6/ fist few quests
 7/ waitlist
 8/ referrals